Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

      - void setColor(color c)
      - void drawBox() draws the given Box (new!)
 - An ~~Block~~ Tetromino class that represents each type of block.
 The type of block is stored as a variable in the class, and is represented by a Box[]
-     - constructor takes in no args; the shape is randomly chosen and the color is associated with the shape and the position starts at the top middle (might have to be customized for each shape)
+     - ✅ constructor takes in no args; the shape is randomly chosen and the color is associated with the shape and the position starts at the top middle (might have to be customized for each shape)
-     - instance variables: color c, String shape, Box[] position
+     - ✅ instance variables: color c, String shape, ~~Box[] position~~ int[] position, int[][][] rotations (array of 2d arrays that each represent a possible rotation of the piece) (new!), int currentRotation (index in rotations) (new!)
      - methods: boolean canMove(int dir) where dir aligns with the index in the neighbors array of the Box
      - void move(int dir) moves it in the given direction (it should call canMove())
-     - boolean rotate(boolean clockwise) either rotates it CW or CCW by editing the position array and will return false if you can't rotate
+     - ✅ boolean rotate(boolean clockwise) either rotates it CW or CCW by editing the position array and will return false if you can't rotate
-- A method for generating blocks onto the grid.
-The function maps the int[][] of the block onto the grid, centerd at top, and it copies the colors in the block onto the grid.
+- ✅ A method for generating blocks onto the grid (we named this drawMino()).
+The function maps the int[][] of the block onto the grid, ~~centerd at top~~ based on the position of the bottom left square, and it copies the colors in the block onto the grid.
-- A method for making blocks fall. ~~Maybe a recursive function seeing if all connected boxes can fall.
+- ~~A method for making blocks fall. ~~Maybe a recursive function seeing if all connected boxes can fall.
 If yes, then fall.
 Maybe also a boolean for each block keeping track whether they already settled.~~ Keep track of the 4*4 area that the falling block is in.
-If canFall(), then move everything down by one.
+If canFall(), then move everything down by one.~~
-- A canFall() method to see if the block can fall.
+- ~~A canFall() method to see if the block can fall.~~ (fall and canFall are redundant with the move method)
 - In draw generally draw periodically as the blocks move down, but we also have to change the screen when a line is cleared or when we rotate or move the blocks
 - keyPressed methods for moving left, right, and dropping, as well as rotation